sdk15074/Weather-app/README.md

 # Weather-app
-only using HTML and CSS
+only using HTML and CSS and Java script